-The September/October Journal is available in colour in both Normal and High resolution in the Member Zone.
+The January/February Journal is available in colour in both Normal and High resolution in the Member Zone.
 If you have yet to register, don't delay further.
-The next Journal will be the November/December issue and will be available during the first week in December.
+The next Journal will be the March/April issue and will be available during the first week in April.

 If you have an image that you would like to see included on the right then please send it to the web manager.